nathania-haryanto/ng-adv/Demos/readme.md

 - Using Linting and Autoformat with Prettier
 - Using Chrome Dev Tools & Lighthouse for Performance Optimization
 - Understanding & Using Page Traces
-- Analyzing and Optimizing Bundles & Modules
+- Analysing and Optimizing Bundles & Modules
 - Code-Splitting and Module Pre-Loading
-- Understaning & Optimizing Angular Change Detection
+- Understanding & Optimizing Angular Change Detection
 - Optimize Change Detection using @ngrx/component & ngrxPush

 ## Server Side Rendering (SSR) using Angular Universal